 Competitors will need to process LIDAR and Camera frames to output a set of obstacles, removing noise and environmental returns.
 Participants will be able to build on the large body of work that has been put into the Kitti datasets and challenges, using existing techniques and their own novel approaches to improve the current state-of-the-art.

-Specifically, students will be competing against each other in the Kitti Object Detection Evaluation Benchmark.
+Students will be competing against each other to achieve the highest score on Udacity's intersection over union evaluation metric.
 While a current leaderboard exists for academic publications, Udacity and Didi will be hosting our own leaderboard specifically for this challenge, and we will be using the standard object detection development kit that enables us to evaluate approaches as they are done in academia and industry.

-The first round will provide data collected from sensors on a moving car, and competitors must identify position as well as dimensions of multiple stationary and moving obstacles.
+The first round will provide data collected from sensors on a moving car, and competitors must identify position of a single moving obstacles.

-The second round will also challenge participants to identify estimated orientation, in addition to added cyclists and pedestrians.
+The second round will challenge participants to identify estimated dimensions and orientation, in addition to added pedestrians.

-Training data will mirror the Kitti Datasets, enabling all Kitti data to be used by competitors in order to train and refine their models.
+Training data will be similar to the Kitti Datasets.
 Below is a detailed description of the data available, retrieved from the Kitti Raw Data site.
 Please note that while the data released by Udacity and Didi for this challenge will be similar, it is guaranteed to have at least a few minor differences.
 Radar information will be present, and we will only be capturing imagery from a single, forward-facing monocular camera.
 Based on the requirements of this challenge, other changes may be made to the data format as required, and competitors should focus on designing a high-level solution to this problem then overfitting a solution to the Kitti datasets.